ethereum-optimism/superchain-ops/security-council-rehearsals/templates/r1-hello-council/README.md

 UI](https://app.safe.global/new-safe/create?chain=eth).

-To make the prepartion and coordination of the ceremonies easier, we recommend setting the threshold of the multisig to be equal to the number of participants, and add an equal amount of additional signers using keys owned by the Facilitator.
-For example, if there are 3 participants, we recommend creating a 3 of 6 multisig with 3 additional keys owned by the Facilitator.
+To make the prepartion and coordination of the ceremonies easier, we recommend setting the threshold (M) of the multisig to be equal to the number of participants, and add M+1 additional signers using keys owned by the Facilitator, to make it a M-of-2M+1 multisig.
+For example, if there are 3 participants, we recommend creating a 3 of 7 multisig with 4 additional keys owned by the Facilitator.

 #### 2. Create the HelloWorld contract